Ritter Sport: History

-On the whole their products are neither certified organic nor certified fair trade.
+On the whole, their products are neither certified organic nor certified fair trade.
 However, in April 2008 they launched an organic product line called "Ritter Sport Bio".

 The firm celebrated its centenary in 2012 by touring 19 German cities between March and September on 'the Colourful ChocoTour'.
 A limited-edition anniversary bar was released: Edel-Nuss Mix – Plain milk chocolate with macadamias, cashews, and almonds.
 Also in 2012 Ritter expanded its initiative in Nicaragua by setting up a new cocoa plantation.
 The first harvest was in 2017.

-In 2013 Ritter opened another shop at Ravensburger Spieleland, a German theme park, and the next year Ritter's first pop-up shop appeared in Hamburg for four months.
+In 2013, Ritter opened another shop at Ravensburger Spieleland, a German theme park, and the next year Ritter's first pop-up shop appeared in Hamburg for four months.

-In 2017 Ritter released its first certified vegan bars, Dunkle Voll-Nuss Amaranth (hazelnut cream chocolate with amaranth and nuts) and Dunkle Mandel Quinoa (hazelnut cream chocolate with quinoa and almonds).
+In 2017, Ritter released its first certified vegan bars, Dunkle Voll-Nuss Amaranth (hazelnut cream chocolate with amaranth and nuts) and Dunkle Mandel Quinoa (hazelnut cream chocolate with quinoa and almonds).
 As of February 2017 they were on sale only in Germany.
 The new releases, costing €2 each, target the growing vegan population in Germany.
 A third bar, Sesam (almond cream chocolate with sesame), was released in February 2020.

-In July 2018 Ritter announced its intention to attempt to release the Schoko & Gras variety, a milk chocolate with roasted hemp seed filling, in the United States for World Cannabis Day 2019, retitled 'Choco & Weed'.
+In July 2018, Ritter announced its intention to attempt to release the Schoko & Gras variety, a milk chocolate with roasted hemp seed filling, in the United States for World Cannabis Day 2019, retitled 'Choco & Weed'.
 As of January 2019 it had yet to be approved for sale.

-In 2018 Ritter released a limited edition bar made from the first viable harvest of their Nicaraguan cocoa plantation.
+In 2018, Ritter released a limited edition bar made from the first viable harvest of their Nicaraguan cocoa plantation.
 It was limited to 30,000 bars and was available in the SchokoShop in Waldenbuch, SchokoWelt Berlin and online.

-On the 29 March 2022, Ritter announced it would continue sales to Russia, despite the invasion of Ukraine.
-The Russian market accounts for about 7% of the company's turnover.
-Ritter announced that it would halt all investment and advertising in Russia.
+Alongside Alfred and Marli, shareholders include their children Tobias and Tim Hoppe, as well as Moritz, Lukas and Dora Ritter.
+Ritter und Hoppe KG was founded in 2016, which, after changing its name to R² Holding, was gradually converted into a holding company that holds all of the company's investments.
+Since 2021, it has been headed by Moritz Ritter, who withdrew from the operational business of Ritter Energie in 2020.
+Marli Hoppe-Ritter had left the advisory board in 2021 and was succeeded by her son Tim Hoppe.

+In 2019, Ritter took over the production site in Breitenbrunn in Burgenland, Austria, from Mars Austria, establishing its first factory outside of Germany.
+With the acquisition, Ritter also acquired the trademark rights to the Amicelli wafer rolls as well as the discontinued products Fanfare and Banjo.
+In 2021, Ritter produced 2,000 tons of Amicelli.
+For the first time since the 1960s, Ritter had another brand in its product portfolio.
+In 2019, Ritter founded the subsidiary Hang zur Sonne GmbH.
+In the same year, Ritter founded two in-house start-ups within their subsidiary.
+The first was PURmacherei, which produces snacks from natural ingredients, with the two product lines CocoaWUMMS and HaferHAPS having been brought to the market.
+The second start-up, CacaoVida, is making drinks from cocoa fruit as well as offereing an iced tea, a lemonade and a Prosecco.